eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

    .. method:: get_devices()

-      Returns a list of all found DS18B20 devices.
+      Returns a list of all DS18B20 devices found in the latest call to :meth:`.Owi.search`.

    .. method:: get_temperature(device_id)